Moeraki River, seen from the Haast Paringa Track

 Walking the Haast to Paringa Cattle Track is a three-day journey and you will need to be prepared to stay in huts along the route.

 It is an easy 1.5 - 2 hours walk to Blowfly Hut.
 The Moeraki Valley track junction is about 15 minutes before the hut.
 Follow the main track past the junction, cross the Moeraki River swing bridge and on past the Maori Hut junction sign to Blowfly Hut.

 From the Maori Saddle junction it is a 5 - 6 hours climb to the Maori Saddle Hut.
 Expect windfalls and some diversions where slips destroyed the original track.

 This longest section of the track is downhill most of the way.
 Follow the markers on the other side of diversions where vegetation is overgrown and at windfalls and slips especially at Slippery Face near Robinson Creek where the track crosses the alpine fault line.

 Eventually the track swings to the north and follows a fence-line towards Coppermine Creek where the DOC hut is on the “true right” of the creek and the furthest of the three huts.
 It is another two-hour walk to the highway.

-The north end of the track is marked by a sign at a car park about 40 km north of Haast Junction on State Highway 6, and a gate just south of the Waita River Bridge marks the south end.
+The sound end of the track is marked by a gate just south of the Waita River Bridge about 11 km north of Haast Junction.